Administrative divisions of Wisconsin: Sports districts

 The Southeast Wisconsin Professional Baseball Park District and the Professional Football Stadium District were created to raise money for the building of Miller Park and Lambeau Field, respectively.

 The baseball district built, operates and manages the stadium used by the Milwaukee Brewers.
-It financed its activities through the sale of bonds, which are repaid from funds generated by a 0.1% sales and use tax on goods valued at over $10.00 that are sold in the district.
-It encompasses the counties of Milwaukee, Ozaukee, Racine, Washington and Waukesha and was discontinued on March 31, 2020.
+It financed its activities through the sale of bonds, which were repaid from funds generated by a 0.1% sales and use tax on goods valued at over $10.00 sold in the district.
+The tax was in effect in the counties of Milwaukee, Ozaukee, Racine, Washington and Waukesha from 1996 to 2020.

 The football district issued bonds to renovate the stadium used by the Green Bay Packers.
 It repaid its bonds through a 0.5% sales tax on goods sold in the district, which was coextensive with Brown County and was discontinued in 2015, with extraneous revenue at the time distributed to cities in Brown County.